kjsce-codecell/Nodejs-Chat-App/Documentation/app.md

 Below this section is the Webhooks section.
 Click on “Setup Webhooks” and it will show you a popup window, where you’ll need to fill out the following:

-1. Callback URL:
+1. Callback URL
-2. Verify Token: The string for validation that you already chose from controller/verification.js.
+2. Verify Token
-3. Subscription Fields: Choose messages and messaging_postbacks.
-If you want to know more about webhook events read this information.
+3. Subscription Fields